 You must dispose of oil waste at a reception facility.
 On recreational vessels, a bucket or bailer is adequate for temporary storage.

-If on federal waters, and your vessel is 26 feet or longer, you must display a 5 x 8-inch placard near the bulge pump switch stating the Federal Water Pollution Control Act.
+If on federal waters, and your vessel is 26 feet or longer, you must display a 5 x 8-inch placard near the bulge pump switch.
+The placard must state the Federal Water Pollution Control Act.